 - Heavy narcotics: Perhaps you’ve been at parties where people used cocaine, heroin or ecstasy.
 Maybe you have participated in such behavior yourself.
 Such drugs not only can cause serious health problems but are often key issues in major drug busts and criminal charges on college campuses.

 - Marijuana: Yes, it is legal in Colorado.
 However, there are still strict regulations about growing, buying, selling and using it.

 You may have heard that college life is what you make of it.
 To a large extent, that is true.
 It’s logical to assume that if you study hard, stay organized and do your best to make good choices, you will succeed in your long-term academic goals.
 That doesn’t mean you’ll never run into challenges along the way, even legal trouble.

 If you are struggling with drug or alcohol addiction, there are strong support networks available at college and off campus to help you.
-As for legal problems, most Colorado college students rely on experienced criminal defense attorneys to help them rectify such situations.
+As for legal problems, most Denver college students rely on experienced criminal defense attorneys to help them rectify such situations.